David Muir: Early anchoring and reporting

 In June 2011, Muir reported from Tahrir Square during the political revolution in Egypt, and from Fukushima, Japan following the deadly tsunami and nuclear power plant accident.
 Muir wrote about his reporting from Mogadishu, Somalia, and his subsequent return, "Inside Somalia's Crippling Famine", for the Daily Beast.
-Muir also anchored several hours of the tragedy in Newtown as it unfolded, and then reported from the scene as President Obama visited the town.
-Muir also reported from the movie theater mass shootings in Aurora, Colorado; from Joplin, Missouri in the aftermath of a destructive tornado; and from Tucson, Arizona after the shooting of Congresswoman Gabby Giffords that left six others dead.

-In November 2012, Muir served as one of ABC's lead correspondents for the 2012 U.S. Presidential election.
+In November 2012, Muir served as one of ABC's lead correspondents for the 2012 U.S. presidential election.
 Muir's interviews with Republican candidate Mitt Romney generated national headlines on the issues of economics and immigration policy in the United States.

-Muir's Emmy-nominated Made In America series on the American economy is a continuing feature on his broadcast.
-Muir has brought the series to other television programs, including ABC's The View, where he has served as guest co-host.
+In December 2012, Muir also anchored several hours of the Sandy Hook Elementary School shooting as it unfolded, and then reported from the scene as President Obama visited the town.
+Muir also reported from the movie theater mass shooting in Aurora, Colorado; from Joplin, Missouri in the aftermath of a destructive tornado; and from Tucson, Arizona after the shooting of Congresswoman Gabby Giffords that left six others dead.

 In January 2013, Muir reported from inside Iran, leading up to the nuclear talks.
-Muir was the first Western journalist to report from Mogadishu, Somalia on the famine.
+Muir was the first Western journalist to report from Mogadishu, Somalia, on the famine.
 Muir and his team came under fire while reporting from Mogadishu.
 In 2013, he received the Edward R. Murrow Award for his reporting.

+World News Tonight with David Muir

 On June 27, 2014, ABC News announced that Muir would succeed Diane Sawyer as the anchor and managing editor of ABC World News.
 Muir made his debut broadcast on September 1, 2014.

-In April 2015, "World News Tonight with David Muir" became the country's most-watched evening newscast, outpacing NBC Nightly News for the first time since September 7, 2009.
+In April 2015, World News Tonight with David Muir became the country's most-watched evening newscast, outpacing NBC Nightly News for the first time since September 7, 2009.

+Muir's Emmy-nominated Made in America series on the American economy is a continuing feature on his broadcast.
+Muir has brought the series to other television programs, including ABC's The View, where he has served as guest co-host.

 In March 2016, Muir released a year-long report on the heroin crisis in America winning a CINE Golden Eagle Award for his reporting.

+Muir has moderated multiple Democratic and Republican Presidential Primary debates and interviewed numerous presidential candidates.

+During one of Muir's interviews with Secretary of State Hillary Clinton in 2015, she admitted it was a mistake to use a private e-mail server and offered her first apology to the American people.

+Muir interviewed then president Donald Trump on January 25, 2017, in the White House.
+It was Trump's first interview as president, five days after inauguration.

+In 2020, Muir's ratings sharply increased during the beginning of the COVID-19 pandemic along with the other Evening News programs, averaging around 12 million viewers, and becoming the most-watched TV program.
+On May 6, 2020, Muir interviewed President Donald Trump about the COVID Pandemic.